-Accounts Receivable Trade: Accounts receivable trade reflects the receivables from time or voyage charters, net of an allowance for doubtful accounts.
+Accounts Receivable: Accounts receivable reflects trade receivables from time or voyage charters and other receivables from operational activities, net of an allowance for doubtful accounts.
 At each balance sheet date, all potentially uncollectible accounts are assessed individually for purposes of determining the appropriate provision for doubtful accounts.
 No allowance for doubtful accounts was recorded for any of the periods presented.